 You'll find plenty of opportunities to try new adventures, enjoy great music, and take advantage of the city's incredible outdoor spaces.
-Whether you enjoy trail running, hiking, cycling, paddling, or climbing, you'll find plenty of opportunities to participate this October.
+Whether you enjoy trail running, hiking, cycling, paddling, or climbing, you'll find plenty of opportunities to participate in October 5-21, 2018.

 Some of the festival highlights include: